paarthbhatt/priya/README.md

 Demo

-Add demo videos, images, or GIFs showing the system in action.
+Add a video link or GIF showcasing the working system.

 ---

-Contributions

-Contributions are welcome!
-Feel free to submit issues or pull requests for improvements, bug fixes, or new features.

----

 License

 This project is licensed under the MIT License.
-See the LICENSE file for details.

 ---

-Acknowledgments

-Inspired by modern gesture recognition systems.

-Thanks to OpenCV and Mediapipe for their robust frameworks.

----

 Contact

-For any questions or feedback, please reach out to:
-[Your Name]
+Author: [Your Name]
 Email: yourname@example.com
 GitHub: Your GitHub Profile

+---